-- "Configuring the Server" on page 9 - "Configuring the Reservation Web Interface" on page 19 - "Configuration Files" on page 20 - "Graphics Pipe Allocation Guidelines" on page 28
+- "Configuring the Server" on page 9

+- "Configuring the Reservation Web Interface" on page 19

+- "Configuration Files" on page 21

+- "User Authentication" on page 29

+- "Graphics Pipe Allocation Guidelines" on page 30

 Configuring the Server

 In most cases, no additional configuration needs to be done to the default configuration of the OpenGL Vizserver server (vsserver(1m)) before using it.
 However, in some cases, you might want to configure the server for your environment's specific needs.
 This section describes how to configure the server using vsconfig(1m).